jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

-  (c) the former employee's employment in the company was genuine; and (d) they have retired from the employment or their employment has ended through redundancy or similar circumstances; and (e) they are paid a pension in consideration of their past services in the business; and (f) they or their spouse, civil union partner or de facto partner has a right to receive the pension under a deed for a fixed period or for life or, in the case of the spouse, civil union partner or de facto partner, until the spouse, civil union partner or de facto partner enters a new marriage, civil union or de facto relationship.
+  (c) the former employee's employment in the company was genuine; and (d) they have retired from the employment or their employment has ended through redundancy or similar circumstances; and (e) they are paid a pension in consideration of their past services in the business; and (f) they or their spouse, civil union partner or de facto partner has a right to receive the pension under a deed for a fixed period or for life or, in the case of the spouse, civil union partner or de facto partner, until the spouse, civil union partner or de facto partnerenters a new marriage, civil union or de facto relationship.
 Deduction: close company
 (4) The close company is allowed a deduction for the amount paid as the pension to the former employee or their surviving spouse, civil union partner or de facto partner.
 Amount of deduction under subsection (4)